Become familiar with Soka’s student support services, policies, and procedures.

 Submitting an event to the SUA Campus Calendar is strictly to notify SUA students, staff and faculty of SUA events.
 Content for SUA Campus Calendar should primarily be events that are open to the campus community and/or the general public.
 Regularly scheduled classes or student organization/club meetings are not to be posted.
 For additional information, please contact the Office of Student Activities at (949) 480-4016.

-- All materials to be posted inside the Dining Hall must be approved and stamped by the Student Affairs Administrative Assistant, Jake Monahan, prior to posting.
+- All materials posted on campus must be approved and stamped by the Student Affairs Administrative Assistant.

 - With the exception of the Dining Hall, no banners, posters or other signage may be attached to any campus door, glass, or windows.

-- In respecting space, no more than one poster advertising the same item or event is permitted per posting area.
+- With the exception of the Dining Hall, no more than one poster advertising the same item or event is permitted per posting area.

 - Publicity that portrays violence, policy violations, or offensive material is prohibited.